Diseases & Conditions

 - An unhealthy lifestyle, such as being overweight or eating a diet low in fruits, vegetables, and whole grains

 There are a number of ways that physicians may detect esophageal cancer, after doing a medical history and physical examination:

 - Computed Tomography (CT) Scan

 - Esophageal Ultrasound

 - Position Emission Tomography (PET) Scan

 - Stress Test

-If you are diagnosed with esophageal cancer, you have options.
-Your physician will work with you and your family to discuss your unique situation and all possible treatments.
-Factors that will be taken into consideration in determining your best treatment plan are the size and location of the tumor, the involvement of surrounding tissue, whether it has spread to other body parts and your overall health.
+If a patient has been diagnosed with esophageal cancer, they have options.
+A physician will work with the patient and family to discuss the situation and all possible treatment options.
+Factors that will be taken into consideration in determining the best treatment plan are the size and location of the tumor, the involvement of surrounding tissue, whether it has spread to other body parts and the patient's overall health.